Vadimhungry/python-project-49/README.md

 # Welcome to BRAINGAMES!

-This is a collection of five games to play in terminal.
+This is a collection of five games to play in terminal:
+1. 'Even number' - in this game you can try to guess if the number is even or no.
+2. 'Brain calculator' - in this game you can try to evaluate randomly generated math expression such as 'x + y', 'x - y' or 'x * y'.
+3. 'Greatest common divisor' - in this game you can try to find greatest common divisor for two random numbers.
+4. 'Progression' - in this game you will try to guess hidden number of randomly generated progression.
+5. 'Prime number' - in this game you can try to guess if the number is prime or no.

 ## How to install?

 Open terminal and execute the commands:

 1. `git clone https://github.com/Vadimhungry/python-project-49.git`